Butanium/Clash-of-bits/README.md

 A codingame multiplayer game project inspired by [gladiabots](https://store.steampowered.com/app/871930/GLADIABOTS__AI_Combat_Arena/)

+Due to the fact that someone else got a contribution called "clash of **bots**" approved before me, the name of the game on the codingame website is "clash of **bits** : explode another day"

 You can try play online [here](https://www.codingame.com/contribute/view/6587dcc2e3a07bd4696c16a3e63238b4a184), definitly the best way to play it.

 If you want to run it on your local machine,